tappsi/airbrake-webhook/README.md

 To handle the messages, we have to start the service:

-  1. Create the `config/production.json` file with values appropriate for your environment, use `config/development.json` as a guide.
-In particular, notice that we have to set the endpoint's name, the port where the web server will be running, the RabbitMQ URL and credentials, the exchange to be used and the RabbitMQ connection pool options.
+  1. Create the `config/production.json` file with values appropriate for your environment, use `config/development.json` as a guide, see the "Configuration" section below for more details.
   2. Configure Airbrake.
 Go to your project's Dashboard -> Settings -> Integrations and set the URL where the service is going to live.
 This is defined based on the parameters configured in the previous step.
   3. Go to the `bin` directory of your Go projects and run the executable, passing the appropriate environment.
 For example: `GO_ENV=production $GOPATH/bin/airbrake-webhook`
   4. The previous step will leave a web server running, listening for calls into the configured endpoint.
 To kill the service, simply press `Ctrl+C`.